 When can I register my child to play?

-Registration for the spring season opens in mid-December and closes February.
-Registration for fall opens in early July and closes in early September.
+Please refer to our website and Facebook announcements regarding specific dates of registration for both baseball and softball.
+Registration for the spring season typically opens in mid-November and closes in January.
+Registration for fall opens in July and closes in August.

 How are teams chosen?

 All players 10U and older participate in a pre-season assessment.
 Each player is given a number and then coaches and board members assess each player on a variety of skills including throwing, fielding, and hitting.
 Baseball Major and Minor divisions are picked by a draft system, which enables our teams to be balanced according to skill.
 Rookie and Tball teams are selected accordingly by players available and done to evenly spread teams out.

 Are teams leveled?

 Yes.
 Teams are divided up with talent equally to ensure the most competitive game environment.
 We no longer do the "A, B, C" structured teams by talent.

 What if I want my child to "play up" at the next age level?

 For some young players it is sometimes possible for them to "play up."
 If you want your son or daughter to be considered for this, please register them according to their age group, and notify us that you would like them to be assessed at the next age level.
 If they assess at the higher level, they MAY be permitted to "play up."
 Sometimes factors such as number of players or safety will supersede a players desire.
 Our commissioners and board of directors maintain the right to make these decisions.
 If a player "plays up," they will be expected to pay the difference in the increased registration price.

 Can request my child be on a team with a friend or a certain coach?

 At the T-ball and coach pitch levels we try to honor these requests when possible; however at the 10U and above levels these requests are not always possible.
 As mentioned above, assessments are done anonymously, and based on ability.
 We don't even assign coaches until assessments are complete and players are grouped into teams.